 Proclamation No. 247, issued by Malacañang in September 2002 and declaring the month of September of every year as Development Policy Research Month (DPRM), came at a most opportune time.
 It highlights the critical role of policy research in the socioeconomic advancement of the Philippines.

 The Proclamation underscores the “need for promoting, enhancing, instilling, and drawing awareness and appreciation of the importance and necessity of policy research” in development planning and policymaking.

 Thus, the observance of the DPRM is intended to cultivate a strong culture of research and use of data and evidence among the country's national and local decisionmakers in policymaking and program planning.
 Through the different topics highlighted in every DPRM celebration, this event also aims to raise the public's literacy of important socioeconomic issues.

-In the last 15 years, the celebration of the DPRM has focused on areas that PIDS considers as primary concerns and issues, thus are in need of utmost attention by policymakers.
-Other topics featured in the DPRM are emerging issues of the day, such as climate change which was the theme in 2009, a time when the effects of climate change were just beginning to be felt in the country.
+Through the years, the celebration of the DPRM has focused on areas that PIDS considers as primary concerns and issues, thus in need of utmost attention by policymakers.
+Other topics featured in the DPRM are emerging issues of the day, such as climate change, which was the theme in 2009, a time when the effects of climate change were just beginning to be felt in the country.

 Copyright © 2023.
 Philippine Institute for Development Studies.
 All Rights Reserved.